The Divine Move

 A prequel spin-off, The Divine Move 2: The Wrathful, was released on November 7, 2019.

-Plot
+Synopsis

 Professional baduk player Tae-seok loses a high-stakes game to infamous underground gambler Sal-soo, and ends up framed for the murder of his own brother and locked up in prison.
 He vows revenge and trains ferociously.
-After serving his seven-year sentence, he gets in touch with his brother's former associate "Tricks," hermit and blind master player "The Lord," and skillful junkyard owner Mok-su, "the Carpenter"; together, they begin formulating a plan to get back at Sal-soo and his men.
+After serving his seven-year sentence, he gets in touch with his brother's former associate "Tricks," hermit and blind master player "The Lord," and skillful junkyard owner Mok-su, "the Carpenter".

+Together, they begin formulating a plan to get back at Sal-soo and his men.
 Tae-seok slowly penetrates Sal-soo's inner circle and his gambling joint, and eliminates Sal-soo's men one by one.
 But Sal-soo discovers Tae-seok's true identity and engages him in one final game that will seal the fates of the two men involved.